raspberrypilearning/hows-your-day/en/step_2.md

 Based on the mood, you can create responses that use:

++ Text to show them a message
 + Icons and animations to cheer them up
-+ Light, temperature or sound sensors to track their environment
 + Melodies and sounds for calmness or excitement

-You can choose any response to create a program for.

 --- /task ---